Preloader

 }

-This allows you to reuse parent logic while adding new behavior.
+This gives you a method to reuse parent logic, plus new features.

 Types of Inheritance in PHP